 To that end, the Office of the National Coordinator for Health Information Technology (ONC) is driving an effort to develop and standardize APIs, which will help reduce the effort it takes to access, exchange, and use electronic health information.

-The Accelerating APIs for Scientific Discovery project will help accelerate the understanding and use of standardized APIs and third-party apps by focusing on:
+The Accelerating APIs for Scientific Discovery project will help accelerate the understanding and use of standardized APIs and healthcare apps by focusing on:

 - How individuals can use API-enabled apps to securely access their EHR data;